nerai/Unlog/README.md

 #Unlog
-A drop-in replacement for Console.WriteLine
+A drop-in replacement for Console.WriteLine that handles log pipelining, carbon copying (including colorization) to HTML and allows retroactive undo.
+Unlog is released under MIT license.

 Certainly, the most commonly used debugging tool has always been console output.
 This has a lot of drawbacks, especially for larger projects, and there exist various good alternatives.
 For C#, NLog or Log4Net would be such options.
 However, many C# programmers still use Console.Writeline for its simplicity.
 Being (often) as fast as possible, zero-configuration, and having some (limited) formatting options, like setting fore- and background colors, are also positive traits.